iamjroberts/iamjroberts.github.io/README.md

 # My Digital Billboard

 ## About
-Hi John here!
-As a seasoned Mechanical Design Engineer at [RingIR](https://ring-ir.com/),  I specialize in the intricate design of optical layouts for mid-infrared spectrometers, demonstrating proficiency in Computer-Aided Design (CAD) tools.
-My role involves translating conceptual ideas into practical, cutting-edge solutions for complex optical systems.
-I lead the seamless integration of electrical, optical, and mechanical systems into cohesive and functional spectrometer devices.
+As Lead Mechanical Design Engineer for 6 years at [RingIR](https://ring-ir.com/), I ensure cross functionality of electrical, optical, and mechanical systems into a cohesive and reliable mid-infrared spectrometer devices.
+I specialize in the design and alignment of complex optical layouts.

+With an unwavering love for CAD work and having an insatiable appetite for new challenges, I thrives when it comes to mechanical design.
+Whether it's tackling intricate components or conceptualizing innovative solutions, I approaches each task with enthusiasm and a can-do attitude.
+The thrill of problem-solving is like a fuel.
+What sets me apart is the ability to do the leg work and research neccisary to translate conceptual ideas into tangible designs.
+I am eager for collaboration, always open to feedback and ready to learn.
+Being a team player with an unquenchable thirst for challenges is the type of environemtn I create around me and thrive in.

 #### Technical Skills: SolidWorks, LEAN Manufacturing Managment,